Spin-adapted selected configuration interaction in a determinant basis: Algorithm

-the product of a determinant of $\up$ spin-orbitals with a determinant of $\dn$ spin-orbitals.
-Such a representation can be encoded as a pair of bit strings $(\md_i,\md_j)$, where each bitstring is of length $\Norb$, the number of molecular orbitals.
-The spin-orbitals originate from a restricted Hartree-Fock or a complete active space (CAS) SCF calculation, such that the spatial parts of the spin-orbitals are common to the $\up$ and $\dn$ spin-orbitals.
+The wave function of a given electronic state is expressed as $ \ket{\Psi} = \sum_I c_I \ket{D_I} $, where each Slater determinant $D_I$ is represented as a Waller-Hartree double determinant,\cite{pauncz_1989} $ D_I = d_i^\up \, d_j^\dn $, i.e., the product of a determinant of spin-up ($\up$) orbitals $d_i^\up$ and a determinant of spin-down ($\dn$) orbitals $d_j^\dn$.
+Such a representation can be encoded as a pair of bit strings $(\md_i,\md_j)$, where each bit string is of length $\Norb$, the number of molecular orbitals.
+The spin-up and spin-down orbitals originate from a restricted Hartree-Fock or a CAS self-consistent field (CASSCF) calculation, so that the spatial part of these orbitals are common for both spin manifolds.
 Within a bit string, each bit corresponds to a spin-orbital; the bit is set to $\one$ if the orbital is occupied, and it is set to $\zero$ if the orbital is empty.
 In low-level languages such as Fortran or C, a bit string may be stored as an array of $\Nint$ 64-bit integers, where

-This representation allows for efficient determinant comparisons using bit-wise operation capabilities of modern processors\cite{Scemama_2013} and will be convenient in the following.
+This representation allows for efficient determinant comparisons using bit-wise operation capabilities of modern processors\cite{scemama_2013} and will be convenient in the following.

-All the {\cpu} cycle measurements were performed on an Intel(R) Xeon(R) Gold 6140 \cpu @ 2.30GHz with the GNU Fortran compiler 7.3.0, by reading the time stamp counter of the {\cpu} with the \texttt{rdtsc} instruction.
+All the {\cpu} cycle measurements were performed on an Intel(R) Xeon(R) Gold 6140 \cpu @2.30GHz with the GNU Fortran compiler 7.3.0, by reading the time stamp counter of the {\cpu} with the \texttt{rdtsc} instruction.